lundberg/respx/docs/guide.md

 The easiest way to add routes is to use the [HTTP Method](#http-method-helpers) helpers.

 For full control over the request pattern matching, use the [route](#route-api) API.

+Routes are matched and routed in *added order*.
+This means that routes with more specific patterns should to be added earlier than the ones with less "details".

 ### HTTP Method Helpers